Guido Guerrini: Driver

-Guerrini debuted as a driver in the FIA Alternative Energies Cup, reserved for hybrid and endothermic vehicles, in 2009, together with co-driver Andrea Gnaldi Coleschi.
-In 2010, Guerrini obtained 3rd place in the Italian championship standings and 5th place in the world championship won by the French driver Raymond Durand.
+Guerrini debuted as a driver in the FIA Alternative Energies Cup in 2009, a competition reserved for hybrid and endothermic vehicles, together with co-driver Andrea Gnaldi Coleschi.
+In 2010, Guerrini achieved 3rd place in the Italian championship standings and 5th place in the world championship, which was won by French driver Raymond Durand.

-The following year, together with co-driver Emanuele Calchetti on an Alfa Romeo MiTo, he finished second both in the world and in the Italian championships, won by Massimo Liverani, and repeated the same result in 2012 and in 2013, when with Emanuele Calchetti he won the Hi-Tech Ecomobility Rally in Athens.
-In 2014, together with Isabelle Barciulli, Guerrini gained another second place in the World Cup and third place in the Italian championship.
+The following year, together with co-driver Emanuele Calchetti in an Alfa Romeo MiTo, Guerrini finished second in both the world and Italian championships, behind Massimo Liverani.
+He repeated the same result in 2012 and 2013.
+In 2013, he and Emanuele Calchetti also won the Hi-Tech Ecomobility Rally in Athens.
+In 2014, alongside with Isabelle Barciulli, Guerrini secured another second place in the World Cup and third place in the Italian championship.

-In 2019, Guerrini participated as a driver in the FIA E-Rally Regularity Cup with Emanuele Calchetti on an Audi e-tron, winning the manufacturers' championship and obtaining the third place in the drivers' standings.
-In 2020, together with Francesca Olivoni, he obtained the second place in the overall standings of a FIA ERRC season which was reduced because of Covid and won two races of the Italian Championship with Emanuele Calchetti.
+In 2019, Guerrini participated as a driver in the FIA E-Rally Regularity Cup with Emanuele Calchetti in an Audi e-tron, winning the manufacturers' championship and finishing third in the drivers' standings.
+In 2020, together with Francesca Olivoni, he obtained second place in the overall standings of a shortened FIA ERRC season due to Covid19 and won two races of the Italian Championship with Emanuele Calchetti.

-In 2021, he participated in the FIA Cup with Francesca Olivoni and in the last races of the season with Artur Prusak, who was his co-driver in 2022, 2023 and 2024 in a Kia eNiro.
-They won three times the EcoDolomitesGT in Fiera di Primiero (2022, 2023 and 2024) twice the Winter Eco Rally in Östersund (2023 and 2024) and once the Azores Eco Rallye (2024) and Mahle Eco Rally in Nova Gorica (2024).
+In 2021, he participated in the FIA Cup with Francesca Olivoni and, in the last races of the season, with Artur Prusak, who became his co-driver in 2022, 2023 and 2024 in a Kia eNiro.
+Together, they won the EcoDolomitesGT in Fiera di Primiero three times (2022, 2023 and 2024), the Winter Eco Rally in Östersund twice (2023 and 2024), and the Azores Eco Rallye (2024) and Mahle Eco Rally in Nova Gorica once (2024).

-In 2024, Guerrini and Emanuele Calchetti, on a Nio ET5, conquered the first EcoRally Cup China, winning 3 of the 5 stages and the final classification of Greater Huangshan International Ecorally held in the Anhui province.
+In 2024, Guerrini and Emanuele Calchetti, driving a Nio ET5, conquered the first EcoRally Cup China, winning 3 of the 5 stages and the final classification at the Greater Huangshan International Ecorally in Anhui province.

 In 2025, Guido Guerrini competed under a Sammarinese racing licence, achieving together with Artur Prusak the overall victory in the FIA ecoRally Cup.
 The result was obtained by winning six events (Comunitat Valenciana, Portugal, Ardenne Roads, Madeira, Monte Carlo and Dolomites) and securing three second and three third places over the 13 rounds of the season.
 The Gass Racing team duo also won the Iberian Eco Rally Challenge.

 Co-driver

 In the 2015 season, Guerrini took part in the championships as a co-driver, together with driver Nicola Ventura on an Abarth 500, finishing at second place in the world championship after Thierry Benchetrit and winning the Italian championship ex-aequo with Valeria Strada.

 In the 2016 season, Ventura and Guerrini on a Renault Zoe passed to the category reserved for purely electric cars and they won the World Cup.
 In 2017, Guerrini won the FIA Electric and New Energies Championship, which joined both the previous hybrid and purely electric categories.

+In 2026 he took part in the Dakar Rally, alongside Lorenzo Delladio driving a Porsche 939.